Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Results

-We also observed stronger couplings between attitudinal and behavioral outcomes in the LLM simulations than in the human data (Fig.~\ref{fig:fig4}b).
-For human responses, belief and action were only weakly coupled at both the individual level (\textit{r} = 0.11) and the intervention level (ATE \textit{r} = -0.03), and the policy-action correlation was similarly weak (ATE \textit{r} = -0.14), consistent with the well-documented intention-behavior gap in environmental psychology.
-LLM simulations showed stronger cross-outcome correlations, especially between attitudes and behaviors.
-For instance, the belief-action response correlation increased to 0.39 under baseline, 0.49 under few-shot and 0.75 under VBN-CoT.
-For ATEs, belief-action ATE correlation increased from -0.03 in human data to 0.82 under VBN-CoT.
-Even though the three outcomes were elicited separately, LLM simulations preserved less separation across outcome domains than was observed in the underlying human data.
+To understand why behavioral estimates shifted without tracking the direction of persuasive force, we compared the association between attitudinal and behavioral outcomes in the human data and in the model-generated data (Fig.~\ref{fig:fig4}b).
+In the human data, belief and action are weakly associated at both individual response level ($r_{\mathrm{response}} = 0.11$) and at the intervention level ($r_{\mathrm{ATE}} = -0.03$).
+Policy and action show the same separation ($r_{\mathrm{response}} = 0.12$, $r_{\mathrm{ATE}} = -0.15$), consistent with the value-action gap (or intention-behavior gap).
+In LLM-generated data, these associations were stronger, although the three outcomes were elicited separately.
+For instance, the belief-action $r_{\mathrm{response}}$ rises from 0.11 to 0.39 under baseline, 0.49 under few-shot, and 0.75 under VBN-CoT.
+The belief-action $r_{\mathrm{ATE}}$ rises from -0.03 to 0.13 under few-shot and 0.82 under VBN-CoT.